An official website of the United States government

 This project produced surface sensitivity maps for three odontocete species.
 Surface maps were also generated comparing in-air vs. in-water.
 Results suggest there may be significant consequences for sound reception mechanisms and optimal placement and use of jawphones.

-Passive Acoustic Density Estimation of Baleen Whales: Using Sonobuoys to Estimate Call-Rate Correction Factors (Project #LMR-16)
+Passive Acoustic Density Estimation of Baleen Whales: Using Sonobuoys to Estimate Call-Rate Correction Factors (Project #LMR-16) COMPLETED

 Principal Investigator: Shannon Rankin